-In this tutorial, we'll build a complete SvelteKit application from scratch, using AI to accelerate our development.
-You'll learn how to effectively prompt AI for web development.
+In this tutorial, we'll build a complete SvelteKit application from scratch.
+You'll learn how to build modern web apps.

 Prerequisites